Ernst Cassirer

-After Cohen's death in 1918, Cassirer developed a theory of symbolism and used it to expand phenomenology of knowledge into a more general philosophy of culture.
+After Cohen's death in 1918, Cassirer developed a theory of symbolism and used it to expand the "logic and psychology of thought" into a more general "logic of the cultural sciences".
 Cassirer was one of the leading 20th-century advocates of philosophical idealism.
 His most famous work is the Philosophy of Symbolic Forms (1923–1929).

 Though his work received a mixed reception shortly after his death, more recent scholarship has remarked upon Cassirer's role as a strident defender of the moral idealism of the Enlightenment era and the cause of liberal democracy at a time when the rise of fascism had made such advocacy unfashionable.
 Within the international Jewish community, Cassirer's work has additionally been seen as part of a long tradition of thought on ethical philosophy.